biobakery/metawibele/README.md

 Option 1: download uniref databases (Recommended)

-* We have built these dependent UniRef databases based on UniProt/UniRef 2019_01 sequences and annotations.
+* We have built the dependent UniRef databases based on UniProt/UniRef 2019_01 sequences and annotations.
 You can download and uncompress these databases (both sequences and annotations) and provide `$UNIREF_LOCATION` as the location to install the database.

 	* UniRef90 sequence file (20 GB):
 		* If you are using Diamond v0.9.24, just download and uncompress the indexed version of sequences to `$UNIREF_LOCATION`: [uniref90.fasta.dmnd.gz](http://huttenhower.sph.harvard.edu/MetaWIBELE_data/uniref90.fasta.dmnd.gz).
 Or run the following command to download the indexed sequence file into `$UNIREF_LOCATION`: